Nebotxavi/LinkedIn_content_manager/README.md

 # LinkedIn Content Manager Agent System

-LinkedIn Content Manager was created to solve a simple problem: staying up to date about a topic like AI nowadays takes too much time.
+The LinkedIn Content Manager Agent System was created to solve a simple problem: staying up to date about a topic like AI nowadays takes too much time.
 Scrolling for relevant news, filtering through noise, and specially identifying trending opinions takes too much.

-This tool automates that process.
-It finds relevant news, summarizes key points, detects opinion trends from social platforms, and suggests potential post topics.
+This agents system automates that process.
+The agents find relevant news, summarize key points, detect opinion trends from social platforms, and suggest potential post topics.
 It saves hours of manual work.

 ## Disclaimer